Torsion-Induced Quantum Fluctuations in Metric-Affine Gravity using the Stochastic Variational Method: Stochastic Variational Method with Torsion

 We now extend the formulation in Sec.\ \ref{sec:svm_particle} to the curved geometry with torsion.
 The stochastic Lagrangian, analogous to the classical Lagrangian in local coordinates, is given by

+This form represents the generalization of the flat-space Lagrangian that corresponds to the standard quantization (where $\alpha_A = 0$ and $\alpha_B = 1/2$, as introduced in Sec.\ \ref{sec:sto_action}).
+It was specifically selected so that, in the flat-space limit, the stochastic variation correctly reproduces the standard Schr\"{o}dinger equation.
+As discussed in Sec.\ \ref{sec:sto_action}, employing a more general quadratic form of the mean derivatives typically introduces viscous effects \cite{N_Koide_2012,V_Koide_2020}.
+How these quantum viscous effects intertwine with spacetime torsion is an intriguing open question, which we leave for future investigations.

 Unlike the above deterministic case, the dynamics derived from this stochastic Lagrangian will depend on torsion.
 The mechanism for this coupling is the quantum fluctuations hidden in the mean derivatives $\uD_\pm$.
 These derivatives, through their connection to the Fokker-Planck equation, are coupled with vielbein and thus torsion.
 Therefore, the stochastic optimization process introduces a coupling between the particle and torsion that has no classical analogue.
 Substituting this into Eq.\ (\ref{eqn:sto_act}), we obtain the stochastic action.
-We apply the stochastic variation in terms of the local coordinates to the stochastic action,
+We then perform the stochastic variation of the action with respect to the local coordinates,